 Offered as a year-long in-class instructional program, Science from Scientists designs and teaches STEM lessons to students in grades 4–8.
 Our materials are aligned with Massachusetts Department of Education curriculum frameworks.
 They incorporate lecture segments and hands-on laboratories, as well as additional material beyond the scope of state requirements.
-Exploratory field trips can also be arranged to a variety of locations including the Museum of Science, New England Aquarium and MIT Museum.
+PDP are also available to teachers working with SfS.
+Exploratory field trips can be arranged to a variety of locations including the Museum of Science, New England Aquarium and MIT Museum.

 Science from Scientists instructors are available to assist teachers and instruct students in grades 4-12 through the science fair process from start to finish.
 Students learn about the scientific method, experimental design, data analysis, and creating an attractive, informative and succinct display.
 We are able to offer schools aid throughout the entire science fair process by: administering a science fair, offering additional guidance as tutors, or serving as judges.

 Science from Scientists creates a comprehensive forensic science mystery for students to explore and solve.
 Students are guided through a fun and informative experience with hands-on activities grounded in a customized storyline.
 Contact us for additional information and pricing details.